shahincsejnu/github-actions-demo/README.md

 ## GH Actions

+- GH Actions is a platform to automate software developers workflows
+- CI/CD is one of many workflows, though some refers GH actions is a CI/CD platform
+- CI/CD pipeline with GitHub Actions
 - GH Actions lets us run shell commands against our repo code using GH's cloud infrastructure and is triggered on an event, like a commit, a PR or on a schedule.
 - GitHub Actions is a free service which can run on a repo if it's configured
 - It basically works as a CI server.